magmo/apps/packages/wallet/src/redux/protocols/challenging/readme.md

 Note:

+- "Can challenge?" = "channel exists" && "has two commitments" && "not our turn"
 - We don't currently give the option to retry in the case that the transaction fails.
 - The `MyTurn` check is performed after approval, just in case the opponent's move has arrived in the meantime.